With Instructors/Trip Directors: Peg Sheridan and Betty Gatewood

 Bar Harbor is a charming seaside town, with good restaurants, galleries, shops, and museums.
 There are beautiful views and plenty to sketch everywhere you look, including rocks, ocean, boats, fishermen, lighthouses, and cottages on stilts.

 Acadia Inn will provide a relaxing atmosphere, wifi and refrigerator in each room, free breakfast, full popcorn bar, pool and Jacuzzi.
 The Inn is located one mile from the visitor’s center and one of the park entrances the travel study group will visit.
 A trail on the property connects to other park trails and Frenchman Bay is a short walk away.
 The free Island Explorer bus stops in front of the Inn every half hour, and goes to Acadia National Park, island beaches, and in-town shops and restaurants.
-Overnight accommodations on Thursday night, September 13 are not included in the trip fee and must be handled by the individual participant.

 Transportation to Acadia Inn: